 Many contractor accountants don’t charge catch-up fees at all

-The contractor accountancy market is fiercely competitive, so many of the leading providers – including our partner firms – won’t charge your company any ‘catch up’ fees when you switch.
+The contractor accountancy market is fiercely competitive, so many leading providers – including our partner firms – often won’t charge your company any ‘catch up’ fees when you switch.